whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/18-selected-super-useful-linux-one-liners.md

 find -not -empty -type f -printf "%s" |  sort -rn |  uniq -d |  xargs -I{} -n1  find -type f -size {}c -print0 |  xargs -0  md5sum |  sort |  uniq -w32 --all-repeated=separate
 ```

 ## 13\.
-Set an audible alarm when an IP address comes online
+Set an Audible Alarm When an IP Address Comes Online

 That command sequence can be helpful for many things.
 For example, it can alert you to a sound when a server is back online.